 Be sure to remind one another what this day is all about.
 Consider beginning your service day with a prayer or blessing.
-A worship resource designed for "God's work.
+A worship resource designed for the "God's work.
 Our hands."
-Sunday is available at ELCA.org/DayOfService.
+Day of Service is available at ELCA.org/DayOfService.

 Think about the safety of your congregation.
-Many nonprofit organizations have volunteers sign a waiver before allowing them to take part in projects.
+Many nonprofit organizations require volunteers to sign a liability waiver before allowing them to take part in projects.
 Consider having your own waiver on hand for volunteers.